Live Your Best Life

 According to Lawlor et al (2000), “A population approach is not on the GPs’ agenda.
 Participating GPs largely saw their role as managing patients’ medical problems.
 They felt that they had received little training in providing lifestyle advice and that there was little incentive for them to take on the burden of this work”.
 As chiropractors, we celebrate life and everything that promotes it!
 As symptoms develop, we are here to help reduce the symptoms and promote a healthier version of yourself.

 Check out our blog to learn more about how gastrointestinal issues are linked to disease, autoimmunities, and some home exercises you can perform to stimulate the vagus nerve (the king of wellness): Wellness and Lifestyle Blog

-Learn what our patients have to say: click here
+Learn what patients have to say about their north Texas Chiropractor: click here

 Scoliosis is a great deal at any age.
 It is more concerning in younger individuals because they haven’t reached skeletal maturity and there is a high chance there will be a progression of the curvature.

 Scoliosis describes any curvature that is 15 degrees or more.
 This can be found anywhere in the spine, however, the thoracic and lumbar areas are the ones where scoliosis is predominantly found.
 In young children, the causes of scoliosis are not yet understood and so it is termed “idiopathic” scoliosis.
 Although less common, scoliosis can happen in the elder population due to degenerative changes in the spine.